 * ISS, Glass Lewis want directors held responsible for "costly" Autonomy deal

-March 5 Two leading proxy advisers on Tuesday urged Hewlett-Packard Co shareholders to oust several directors for their role in the ill-fated 2011 acquisition of British software company Autonomy, with No. 1 proxy firm ISS issuing a rare call to reject Chairman Ray Lane.
+March 5 Two leading proxy advisers on Tuesday urged Hewlett-Packard Co shareholders to oust several board directors for their role in the ill-fated 2011 acquisition of British software company Autonomy.

-ISS, closely followed by investors seeking guidance on controversial issues, has suggested voting against Lane, a managing partner at high-powered Silicon Valley venture capital firm Kleiner Perkins.
-They also gave fellow board members John Hammergren and G. Kennedy Thompson the thumbs-down.
+ISS, the No. 1 proxy adviser which is closely followed by investors seeking guidance on controversial issues, has suggested voting against Chairman Ray Lane and fellow board members John Hammergren and G. Kennedy Thompson.

-Also on Tuesday, Glass Lewis recommended shareholders vote to remove four directors - including venture capitalist Marc Andreessen and Rajiv Gupta, along with Hammergren and Thompson.
+And Glass Lewis has recommended shareholders vote to remove four directors - including venture capitalist Marc Andreessen, and Rajiv Gupta along with Hammergren and Thompson.

 Both firms blamed the directors for inadequate due diligence relating to the acquisition of Autonomy.
 HP, which acquired the British firm for $11.1 billion, took a massive writedown on its value last year and accused former Autonomy executives, including then-Chief Executive Mike Lynch, of accounting fraud.